gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 # Why use Gatsby for an e-commerce site?

-In this advanced tutorial, you’ll learn how to use Gatsby to build the UI for a basic e-commerce site that can accept payments, with Stripe as the backend for processing payments.
+In this advanced tutorial, you’ll learn how to use Gatsby to build the UI for a basic e-commerce site that can accept payments, with Stripe as the back end for processing payments.
 Benefits of using Gatsby for e-commerce sites include the following:

 - Security inherent in static sites
 - Blazing fast performance when your pages are converted from React into static files